dualra1n/dualra1n/README.md

 1: download your ipsw and put it on ipsw/ directory (you can download of ipsw.me. please only ios 14.* also please download exactly your ipsw for your iphone) (your ios version that you want to dualboot with also is recommended ios 14.3 because you can jailbreak with taurine)

-2: execute ./dualboot --dualboot 15.7 (the version of your iphone is )
+2: execute ./dualboot --dualboot 15.7 (the version of your ipsw downloaded which is the version that you want to dualboot )

 3: ./dualboot --boot